godisreal/evac-prt5-tool/README.md

 000x could be 0001 or 0002... , which is the evac part5 data file.

+Currently this python program deals with one-floor scenario because it dispays agents' trajactories in 2D space.
+Please read To-Do-List in issue trackers.
 Comments and suggestions are welcome.